An overview of the teacher training application form

 1. Personal details

 Some of these fields will already be populated from when you registered with UCAS Teacher Training.
 There’ll be some extra fields to confirm, such as your address, email, nationality and disability.
-There will be an option to record your skills test pass results - if you have taken them already, they are valid for three years.
-However; if you’re new to the application process, you can't complete the skills tests until you have evidence of applying for teacher training for this academic year.

 You can apply to at least three teacher training course providers – use all three for a greater chance of success.
-You should use the Deparment for Education's find tool to determine the correct codes for your training providers and the subject you want to teach.
+You should use the Department for Education's find tool to determine the correct codes for your training providers and the subject you want to teach.
 You will need:

 - Training provider code